Efficient HDR Reconstruction from Real-World Raw Images: Related Work

 \subsection{Low-level Raw Image Processing}

-Learning-based processing of low-level raw images \cite{Liang_Chen_Liu_Hsu_2020, Yue_Cheng_Mao_Cao_Yang_2022} has received increasing attention.
-Google's HDR+ \cite{Hasinoff_Sharlet_Geiss_Adams_Barron_Kainz_Chen_Levoy_2016} produces the raw HDR image by aligning and merging a burst of raw frames with the same low exposure.
-Zhang et al. \cite{zhang2019zoom} construct a real-world super-resolution dataset by designing an optical zoom system and propose a baseline network with a bilateral contextual loss.
-Qian et al. \cite{qian2022rethinking} solve the joint demosaicing, denoising, and super-resolution task with the raw input.
-Wang et al. \cite{wang2020practical} propose a lightweight and efficient network for raw image denoising.
-Sharif et al. \cite{a2021beyond} offer a new learning-based approach to tackle the challenge of joint demosaicing and denoising on image sensors.
-Wei et al. \cite{wei2020physics} investigate the low-light image denoising considering the sensor's photoelectric properties.
-Yue et al. \cite{yue2020supervised} achieve state-of-the-art raw image denoising by constructing a dynamic video dataset with noise-clean pairs.
+Due to the merits of raw data, raw-based image processing \cite{Liang_Chen_Liu_Hsu_2020, Yue_Cheng_Mao_Cao_Yang_2022} has made significant progress in recent years.
+The work in \cite{yue2022recaptured} first performs the demoiréing task in the raw domain and then utilizes a pre-trained ISP module to transform the result into the sRGB domain.
+Yang et al. \cite{yang2023learning} proposed a single-stage network empowered by feature domain adaptation to decouple the denoising and color mapping tasks in raw low-light enhancement.
+Zhang et al. \cite{zhang2019zoom} constructed a real-world super-resolution dataset by designing an optical zoom system and proposed a baseline network with a bilateral contextual loss.
+Qian et al. \cite{qian2022rethinking} solved the joint demosaicing, denoising, and super-resolution task with the raw input.
+Wang et al. \cite{wang2020practical} proposed a lightweight and efficient network for raw image denoising.
+Sharif et al. \cite{a2021beyond} proposed a new learning-based approach to tackle the challenge of joint demosaicing and denoising on image sensors.
+Wei et al. \cite{wei2020physics} investigated the low-light image denoising considering the image sensor photoelectric properties.
+Yue et al. \cite{yue2020supervised} achieved state-of-the-art raw image denoising by constructing a dynamic video dataset with noise-clean pairs.
+Zou et al. \cite{zou2023rawhdr} proposed a model tailor-made for Raw images, harnessing the unique features of Raw data to facilitate the Raw-to-HDR mapping.
 Learning-based raw image processing has demonstrated outstanding potential for high-performance reconstruction from raw sensor data.
 However, acquiring paired data in the raw domain is difficult and expensive.
-Our work proposes a new large-scale, high-quality raw dataset and provides a pipeline to acquire raw LDR-HDR pairs based on the imaging system.
+Our work proposes a new large-scale, high-quality raw dataset and provides a data synthesis pipeline to acquire raw SDR-HDR pairs based on the HDR sensor imaging system.